Model locks in Jets vs. Bengals picks, score prediction for NFL Week 8

-Jets vs. Bengals: Where to watch NFL Week 8, betting odds, promos, score prediction
+Jets vs. Bengals: Where to watch NFL Week 8, betting odds, score prediction, promos for Flacco vs. Fields

 How to bet Bengals vs. Jets in the NFL Week 8 matchup on CBS and Paramount+

 Will the New York Jets (0-7) get their first win of the season when they visit the Cincinnati Bengals (3-4) in NFL Week 8 on Paramount+?
-The Jets are coming off of their worst game of the 2025 NFL season, as they failed to score a touchdown in a 13-6 loss to the Carolina Panthers.
+The Jets are coming off their worst game of the 2025 NFL season, as they failed to score a touchdown in a 13-6 loss to the Carolina Panthers.
 Meanwhile, the Bengals got their first win with Joe Flacco under center, holding off Aaron Rodgers and the Steelers, 33-31, on Thursday Night Football.
+Quarterback Justin Fields was benched for the Jets last week, but he's set to start on Sunday with Tyrod Taylor sidelined with a knee injury.

 Kickoff from Paycor Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 Cincinnati is a 6.5-point favorite in the latest Jets vs. Bengals odds from SportsLine consensus, while the over/under for total points scored is 44.5.
 Before making any Bengals vs. Jets picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.